 The document, reporting and tracking

-I do all of my reporting in 2 documents:
+I do all of my reporting in a single document:

 So how much do I charge?